ygorcosta/wedeploy.com/node/electric/src/pages/docs/deploy/configuring-deployments/index.md

 **Automatic Detection**

-By default, we expose port `80` for all services.
-If we find a port exposed in your `Dockerfile`, then we will choose the lowest value port.
+By default, we find any ports exposed in your Docker Hub image or custom `Dockerfile` and choose the lowest value port.
 In the example below, we would expose port `3000`.

 ```
 FROM ubuntu